NHS Negligence Claims Solicitors: Suing the NHS

-The duty will be on you, the injured patient, to prove that the NHS was negligent and that its actions caused you harm.
-Since your claims against the NHS concern treatment, the most significant evidence will be reports from medical experts who have specialist knowledge in the relevant field of medicine or nursing care.
+The duty is on you, the patient, to prove negligence by the NHS led to your injury.
+Since your claims against the NHS concern treatment, the most significant evidence will be reports from medical professionals who have specialist knowledge in the relevant field of medicine or nursing care.
 Sometimes it is possible for one expert to deal with the various aspects of your injury.
-Often, two or more reports are required from different experts.
+Often, different experts require two or more reports.

-The reports will be used to establish both negligence and causation.
+The reports help establish both negligence and causation.
 Once these investigations have been carried out, your solicitor will be able to advise you with much more certainty whether your claim is likely to be successful.

 The amount of compensation you receive for the pain and suffering associated with your injury depends on a variety of factors.
 These include:

 - The type and location of the injury;

 - The seriousness of the injury, for example, whether it will heal on its own or whether surgery is required;